 EU carbon border tax to raise about 10 billion euros annually - FT

-July 6 (Reuters) - Brussels expects to raise about 10 billion euros ($11.82 billion) a year from a carbon tax on imports as part of its effort to tackle global warming, the Financial Times reported on Tuesday.
+(Reuters) - Brussels expects to raise about 10 billion euros ($11.82 billion) a year from a carbon tax on imports as part of its effort to tackle global warming, the Financial Times reported on Tuesday on.ft.com/36i9uPG.

 The money will be used to repay hundreds of billions in EU joint recovery debt, the newspaper said, citing details of the European Union’s upcoming Carbon Border Adjustment Mechanism (CBAM) laid out in a legal text.